-Australian made.
+Australian born.
 Here at RUSSH, supporting homegrown talent is always a priority.
-From fresh faced new kids on the block, to iconic powerhouses and designers with decades of experience under their belt, each creative master of Australian fashion has forged a brand with a distinctive style and a unique vision - cementing themselves on our local shores and around the world.
+From fresh-faced new kids on the block, to iconic powerhouses and those designers with decades of experience under their belt, each creative master of Australian fashion has forged a brand with a distinctive style and a unique vision – cementing themselves on our local shores and around the world.

-From the internationally acclaimed Dion Lee, Ellery and Christopher Esber, to the fresher faces of Jordan Dalah, Albus Lumen and Alix Higgins, these are just a few of our favourite brands and designers who make us feel at home in the land down under.
+From the internationally acclaimed Dion Lee, Ellery and Christopher Esber, to the fresher faces of Jordan Dalah, Albus Lumen and Alix Higgins, these are just a few of our favourite brands and designers who make clothes feel like home.

 Hailing from Sydney, Dion Lee established his eponymous label in 2009 after debuting at Australian Fashion Week.
 Now a cult brand for many on home soil and in New York City where he recently opened his new flagship, Dion Lee is renowned for traditional and sharp tailoring combined with experimental and innovative construction, forming architectural silhouettes and sculptural embellishments.
 Technical meets sensual, club kid meets elevated tailoring.
 This is the Dion Lee signature aesthetic.